 Mark Harold Ekern passed away on Monday, May 20, 2019 at Valley Medical Center, Renton, WA, from complications of a massive stroke suffered 3 days earlier.
 He was 64 years old.

-To send flowers in memory of Mark Harold Ekern, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Mark Harold Ekern, please visit our Heartfelt Sympathies Store.

 Mark was born on July 15 1954 on Walker Air Force Base just outside of Roswell, New Mexico, the first born child of Harold (Harry, Bud) Orville Ekern and Lyn Willow (Slawson) Ekern.
 His parents were married in Minneapolis, MN on May 14, 1950.
 They were living in Roswell just outside of Walker Air Force Base where Harry was a pilot for the 509th Bomb Wing flying missions over Korea.
 Mark was 4 months old before Harry saw him for the first time.
 Lyn Willow was an at-home mom, office occupations instructor and secretary.